Platform, not one file service

 Problem

-A good ECU job needs more than a request for a file.
+A good file service request needs more than a request for a file.
 Without vehicle data, ECU, file, software version, service goal and intended use, providers can only estimate effort, risk and price.

 Incomplete details lead to questions and offers that are difficult to compare.